reichlab/zoltr/README.md

 ## Getting started

-For those starting out we recommend you begin with the [Getting Started vignette](articles/getting-started.html).
+For those starting out we recommend you begin with the “Getting Started” vignette.

 ## Usage